saeub/okra/docs/index.md

 Okra is a mobile (Android/iOS) app which allows its users to participate in psycholinguistic experiments.
 It receives the experiment setup and stimuli from a server of the institution conducting the experiment, presents the stimuli to the participant, collects responses and behavioral data, and sends them back to the server.

-The app currently provides implementations of various types of tasks related to readability and text difficulty:
+The app currently provides implementations of various types of tasks related to psycholinguistics and reading comprehension in particular:

 - Cloze test
+- Lexical decision task
-- Multiple-choice question answering
+- Multiple-choice question answering task
+- *n*-back working memory task
-- Picture naming
+- Picture naming task
+- Reaction time test

 ## [💻 Source code](https://github.com/saeub/okra)